odan/odan.github.io/_posts/2020-06-09-slim4-testing.md

 Integration tests ensure that component collaborations work as expected.
 Assertions may test the HTTP API, or side-effects such as database, filesystem, datetime, logging etc.

+Depending on your needs, you can choose to run your test against a integration database (with fixtures) or only against a mocked repository.

+Some people prefer to create repository interfaces and replace them with an empty implementation for testing.
+Of course you can do that, but the technical effort for testing is much higher then.

 ### Container setup

 To be able to perform complete and realistic integration tests